DucCoops/ECommerceApp/README.md

   npx expo start

 ### Features
-1. Sign up by email
+1. Sign up by email: allows new users to create an account using their email address.
-2. Login
+2. Login: Authenticates users and maintains a session.
-3. Logout
+3. Logout: logs the user out of their account, ending their current session.
-4. Newly arrived products
+4. Newly arrived products: displays the latest products that have recently been added to the inventory.
-5. View all products
+5. View all products: allows users to browse the entire catalog of available products.
-6. View products's information
+6. View products's information: provides detailed information about a specific product.
-7. Add/Delete products to favourite list
+7. Add/Delete products to favourite list: enables users to add products they like to their favorite list for easy access later.
-8. View cart
+8. View cart: allows users to see the items they have added to their shopping cart.
-9. Clear cache
+9. Clear cache: clears temporary data stored on the user's device related to the application.
-10. Delete account
+10. Delete account:  allows users to permanently delete their account from the system.
-11. View order (Incomplete)
+11. View order (Incomplete): users view their current orders that have not been completed, complated or pending.
-12. Search product by title
+12. Search product by title: enables users to search for products using specific keywords or phrases related to the product's title.

 ### Account
 You can use this admin acount to login: <br/>